IIIF/api/source/api/presentation/2.1/index.md

 Annotation Lists are separate resources that _SHOULD_ be dereferenced when encountered.
 They are collections of annotations, where each annotation targets the Canvas or part thereof.
 The separation from the manifest representation is intended to allow clients to quickly display the images to the user, and then populate the display with further content and commentary when the user navigates to a particular canvas.
 It also allows the annotation list to be generated dynamically, while the manifest is static and more easily cached.

 The {name} parameter in the URI pattern _MUST_ uniquely distinguish it from all other lists, and is typically the same name as the canvas.
 As a single canvas may have multiple lists of additional resources, perhaps divided by type, this _MUST NOT_ be assumed however, and the URIs must be followed rather than constructed _a priori_.
-As with other uses of the {name} parameter, it _SHOULD NOT_ begin with a number.

 The annotation list _MUST_ have an http(s) URI given in `@id`, and the the JSON representation _MUST_ be returned when that URI is dereferenced.
 They _MAY_ have any of the other fields defined in this specification.